Rules of the auction

 7.3.
 The Bidder is aware that in the event that the price he has bid for the Property when participating at the Auction appears to be the highest, and he is recognised to be the Highest bidder, the Bidder shall undertake to pay it.

 7.4.
 The Bidder is also aware that the Auction House shall not be responsible for any damage or loss related to possible deficiencies of the Property, including, but not limited to, deficiencies that may arise because the Property does not meet the expectations of the Bidder or does not match information about the Property provided by the Owner.

 7.5.
-The Bidder is also aware that the Auction House is not responsible for any damage or loss resulting from the Owner's refusal to enter into the Sales Contract or the Preliminary Contract.
-All claims must be taken directly to the Owner.
+The Bidder is also aware that the Auction House is not responsible for any damage or loss resulting from the Owner's refusal to enter into the Sales Contract.

 8. Guarantees and acknowledgements of the Owner